haoran9/Floodcalculator/README.md

 A flood risk evaluation with building attributes

 Why elevation is so important with flooding risk?
+Only elevated buildings stand after hurricane and flooding from Mexico beach in 2018.

 ![NYtimes](/Image/back.jpg)